-Those eager to throw stones in judgement had better be sure they will endure the same judgement because, "... all who take the sword will perish by the sword."
-(Matthew 26:52 ESV).
+Those eager to throw stones in judgment had better be sure they will endure the same judgement because, "... all who take the sword will perish by the sword."
+(Matthew 26:52 ESV.)
 There is only one human worthy to open the scroll who, subject to its contents, survives.

-The Subjective God does not trade blessing for praise, it is not up to us to pass judgement on anyone, for there is lostness in us who are being sanctified also,.
-We are not holy yet, "who are you to pass judgment on the servant of another?
+The Subjective God does not trade blessing for praise.
+It is not up to us to pass judgement on anyone, for there is lostness in us who are being sanctified also.
+We are not holy yet, so "Who are you to pass judgment on the servant of another?
 It is before his own master that he stands or falls."
-(Romans 14:4 ESV).
+(Romans 14:4 ESV.)

-I think we should be very slow to label anyone but our own selves "lost", and equally slow to label anyone but our own selves "saved".
+I think we should be very slow to label anyone but our own selves 'lost,' and equally slow to label anyone but ourselves 'saved.'
 We are in no position to label anyone by eternal terms.
-But we have been given the "keys of the Kingdom" (Matthew 16 and 18) by which we assess actions, first our own, then those of others and then we respond with all faith that all can be saved.
+But we have been given the "keys of the Kingdom" (Matthew 16 and 18) by which we assess actions: first our own, then those of others, and then we respond with all the faith that all can be saved.

-Our response should be humble but strong, "... always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect," (1 Peter 3:15 ESV).
+Our response should be humble but strong: "Always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect," (1 Peter 3:15 ESV.)

-Our response should always be with the same grace that was shown us.
+Our response should always be with the same grace that was shown to us.
 We should be quick to ask for forgiveness if we respond inappropriately.

-Above all our response should not put our faith in jeopardy, because it is the very thing being tested.
+Above all, our response should not put our faith in jeopardy, because it is the very thing being tested.
 "For what does it profit a man to gain the whole world and forfeit his soul?"
-(Mark 8:36 ESV).
+(Mark 8:36 ESV.)
 None on this earth will ever be able to definitively prove the existence of God, and that is perfectly fine.
-To tell the truth, no one has ever truly proved anything definitively, have they?
-And as long as there is no definitive evidence, even that which would satisfy the body of science, there is hope because faith is still possible; and, as we know, the only way to please God is to believe firstly that He exists.
+To tell the truth, no one has ever truly proved anything definitively.
+And as long as there is no definitive evidence, even that which would satisfy the body of Science, there is hope because faith is still possible.
+And, as we know, the only way to please God is to believe first that He exists.
 In order to believe you need faith, "... the substance of things hoped for, the evidence of things not seen."
-(Hebrews 11:1 KJV).
+(Hebrews 11:1 KJV.)

-It has never been the job of the Christian to prove the existence of God by the peer review process, that is a fool's errand.
+It's never been the Christian's job to prove God's existence through peer review-that's a fool's errand.